Coronavirus (COVID-19) Medical Information

 COVID-19 is an airborne disease.
 While the virus has a half-life of viability of a few hours on cardboard to a couple of days on steel or plastic, it must get from the surface into your body to affect you.
 Consequently, following good hygiene practices, like not touching your face or licking your fingers, combined with washing or sanitizing your hands after touching papers from students, lowers the transmission of virus enough to allow for the use of paper in the classroom.
-Another strategy is to “quarantine” the papers for a day before grading.

 How will students' interactions in faculty and staff offices be handled?